sapling-id/BDMultiTool/README.md

 It is basically just a transparent WPF application laid on top of the game's client.
 It uses PInvoke to get information on the game's window-dimensions and location on the screen to be able to adjust the tool's location and dimension appropriate to the game.

+This tool only works if the game is run in windowed mode.

 --
 --
 Current features in development are: